 Effective July 1, 2000, an additional monthly supplement equal to the greater of (a) \$159; or (b) 75% of the amount the City contributes toward the cost of a single active employee's health insurance shall be paid for eligible retirees until the month in which the retiree attains age 65.
 Any member of the City of Roanoke Pension Plan who was an employee of one of the participating employers of the Plan (not including employees of the City of Roanoke School Board) and who retired after earning 20 or more years of creditable service but prior to attaining the age of 65 is eligible for this supplement.
-This supplement is not available to retirees receiving the early retiree incentive plan supplement granted in 1991.
+This supplement is not available to retirees receiving the early retiree incentive plan supplement.
+This supplement was not available for those employees hired after June 30, 2013.